my0916/STRT2/README.md

 ## How to build HISAT2 index
 Here is the case for the dog genome (canFam3).
 ### 1. Obtain the genome sequences of reference and ERCC spike-ins.
-Add the ribosomal DNA sequence for human (U13369) and mouse (BK000964).
+You may add the ribosomal DNA sequence for human (U13369) and mouse (BK000964).
 ```
 wget http://hgdownload.cse.ucsc.edu/goldenPath/canFam3/bigZips/canFam3.fa.gz
 unpigz -c canFam3.fa.gz | ruby -ne '$ok = $_ !~ /^>chrUn_/ if $_ =~ /^>/; puts $_ if $ok' > canFam3_ercc.fa